Kiran-255666/agentic-ai-azure-ai-foundry-labs/Instructions/Exercises/Day-04/Lab-01-use-own-data-RAG.md

     > **Tip**: If you are prompted to install dependencies, you can install the ones in the *requirements.txt* file in the */labfiles/tools/python/tools-app* folder; but it's OK if you don't - we'll install them later!

-1. In the Explorer pane, navigate to the folder containing the application code files at **/labfiles/tools/python/tools-app**.
+1. In the Explorer pane, navigate to the folder containing the application code files at **lab04-rag/python/tools-app**.
 The application files include:
     - **brochures** (a folder containing Margie's Travel brochures)
     - **.env** (the application configuration file)
     - **requirements.txt** (the Python package dependencies that need to be installed)
     - **tools-app.py** (the code file for the application)

-1. In the **Explorer** pane, right-click the **tools-app** folder containing the application files, and select **Open in integrated terminal** (or open a terminal in the **Terminal** menu and navigate to the */labfiles/tools/python/tools-app* folder.)
+1. In the **Explorer** pane, right-click the **tools-app** folder containing the application files, and select **Open in integrated terminal** (or open a terminal in the **Terminal** menu and navigate to the *lab04-rag/python/tools-app* folder.)

     > **Note**: Opening the terminal in Visual Studio Code will automatically activate the Python environment.
 You may need to enable running scripts on your system.

-1. Ensure that the terminal is open in the **/labfiles/tools/python/tools-app** folder with the prefix **(.venv)** to indicate that the Python environment you created is active.
+1. Ensure that the terminal is open in the **/lab04-rag/python/tools-app** folder with the prefix **(.venv)** to indicate that the Python environment you created is active.

+    ```powershell
+    python -m venv .venv
+    .venv\Scripts\Activate.ps1
+    ```

+    > **Tip**: If PowerShell blocks the activation script with an execution policy error, run `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` first, then retry the activation command.

 1. Install the OpenAI SDK, Azure identity, and other required packages by running the following command:

     ```